rdococ/tinytalk/readme.md

 ## Semantics

-Every value is an object, and an object is a record of callable methods (i.e. closures).
-Objects can decorate other objects, copying their methods.
-Variables are mutable and hoisted to the top of the method, but the initial value is not.
+Every value is an object, and an object is a record of closures.
+Objects track state using the variables available in their lexical scope.

 ## Syntax